Goodman School of Business: Master of Business Administration (MBA)

 The MBA program is a two-year, full-time program starting each September at the St. Catharines, Ontario campus.
 It offers professional development for graduates and executives.
 The program allows students to specialize in Accounting, Business Analytics, Finance, Operations Management, Marketing, Human Resource Management, or complete a general MBA.

 There is also a CPA/MBA Accredited Stream which allows non-accounting university graduates to pursue an MBA and an accounting designation at the same time.
 The two-year graduate program also includes an optional co-op work term.
 The CPA/MBA program will offer a CPA-Accredited stream that provides graduates with advanced standing in the CPA Professional Education Program (CPA PEP).

 The program also offers a Co-op option, where students can attain placements with companies to gain practical experience.

 In 2011, Canadian Business Magazine ranked the Goodman School of Business' MBA 9th in Canada in terms of percentage increase in salary from students entering the program to starting salary upon completion.
 It is one of three Ontario universities in this list.

 Master of Accountancy (MAcc)

 The MAcc program is an advanced degree in accounting and related aspects of business.
 The BAcc and MAcc are accredited by CPA Canada.

 Master of Science in Management (MSc)

-The MSc is a two-year, thesis-based program focusing on business research in one of four fields of study: accounting, finance, marketing or management science.
-The MSc curriculum is in a specialized area of study through course work and the completion of a research program.
+The MSc is a two-year, thesis-based program focusing on business research in one of four fields of study: accounting, finance, marketing, operations management, and organizational studies.
+The MSc curriculum is in a specialized area of study through course work and the completion of a research program, and prepared student to pursue industry work or further academic work in doctoral studies.

 The program is designed for students from a variety of disciplines who have completed a 4-year undergraduate degree.
-Graduates of the MSc programme typically get placed in top-tier PhD programs in universities in North America, such as McGill University, Queen's University, Indiana University Bloomington and University of Houston.